Scientific Name

 Temperature: This succulent does not like hot or dry weather and may go dormant in summer.
 It prefers temperatures between 65 and 75 °F (18 and 24 °C).
 A. ×anagense can withstand temperatures as low as 30 °F (-1.1 °C).
 USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Watering: A. ×anagense requires more water than most succulents, but too much moisture will lead to root rot.
+Watering: A. ×anagense requires more water than most succulents, but too much moisture can cause root rot.
 In spring and fall, water the plant thoroughly, then allow the soil to dry out before watering again.
 Water more sparingly in winter.
-The plant does not need to be watered during its dormancy in summer except in arid conditions.
+The plant does not need to be watered during its summer dormancy except in arid conditions.

 Fertilizing: Feed your plant during the growing season with a half-strength balanced fertilizer once a month.
 Do not feed A. ×anagense when it is dormant in the summer months.

-Repotting: If you are growing A. ×anagense in a container, repot every two to three years with fresh potting soil.
+Repotting: If growing A. ×anagense in a container, repot every two to three years with fresh potting soil.
 Choose a container with drainage holes to avoid standing water and root rot.

 Propagation: This succulent is very easy to propagate from cuttings.
 The best time to take cuttings is spring.
 Allow the cut end to dry for several days before placing it in the soil.